bengtmartensson/AGirs/README.md

 shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield).
 There are both cheap clones of the original available, as well as smallish W5100-based cards.

-It is believed that also the next generation of W5500 based shields, like the official [Arduino Ethernet Shield 2](https://www.arduino.cc/en/Main/ArduinoEthernetShield) work, but this has [not yet been tested](https://github.com/bengtmartensson/AGirs/issues/25).
+Also the next generation of W5500 based shields, like the official [Arduino Ethernet Shield 2](https://www.arduino.cc/en/Main/ArduinoEthernetShield) work.
+For this, the preferred way is to use the `Ethernet` library version 2.0.0 (or later).

 * What about "GirsLite"?